-Shriberg et al. (1998) trained CART-style decision trees on simple acoustically-based prosodic features such as the slope of F0 at the end of the utterance, the average energy at different places in the utterance, and various duration measures, normalized in various ways.
-They found that these features were useful, for example, in distinguishing the four dialogue acts STATEMENT (S), YES-NO QUESTION (QY), DECLARATIVE-QUESTIONS like CHECKS (QD) and WH-QUESTIONS (QW).
-Fig. 22.20 shows the decision tree which gives the posterior probability P(d|F) of a dialogue act d type given a sequence of acoustic features F. Note that the difference between S and QY toward the right of the tree is based on the feature norm_f0_diff (normalized difference between mean F0 of end and penultimate regions), while the difference between QW and QD at the bottom left is based on utt_grad, which measures F0 slope across the whole utterance.
+Training the prosodic predictor to compute P(f|d) has often been done with a decision tree.
+Shriberg et al. (1998), for example, built a CART tree to distinguish the four dialogue acts STATEMENT (S), YES-NO QUESTION (QY), DECLARATIVE-QUESTION like CHECK (QD) and WH-QUESTION (QW) based on acoustic features such as the slope of F0 at the end of the utterance, the average energy at different places in the utterance, and various normalized duration measures.
+Fig. 24.19 shows the decision tree which gives the posterior probability P(d|f) of a dialogue act d type given a set of acoustic features f.
+Note that the difference between S and QY toward the right of the tree is based on the feature norm_fo_diff (normalized difference between mean F0 of end and penultimate regions), while the difference between QW and QD at the bottom left is based on utt_grad, which measures F0 slope across the whole utterance.